1956 anti-Tamil pogrom

 The 1956 anti-Tamil pogrom, also known as the Gal Oya riots, was the first organised pogrom against Sri Lankan Tamils in the Dominion of Ceylon.
-It began with anti-Tamil rioting in Colombo, followed by anti-Sinhalese rioting in Batticaloa.
-The worst of the violence took place in the Gal Oya valley, where local majority Sinhalese colonists and employees of the Gal Oya Development Board commandeered government vehicles, dynamite and weapons and massacred minority Tamils.
-It is estimated that over 150 people died during the violence.
+It began with anti-Tamil rioting in Colombo, followed by anti-Sinhalese rioting in the Batticaloa District.
+The worst of the violence took place in the Gal Oya valley after the Batticaloa attacks, where local majority Sinhalese colonists and employees of the Gal Oya Development Board commandeered government vehicles, dynamite and weapons and massacred minority Tamils.
+It is estimated that over 150 people, mostly Tamils, had died during the violence.
 The police and army were eventually able to bring the situation under control.

 Background information

-By 1956, 50% of clerical jobs were held by Tamils, although they were a minority of the country's population.
-This was partly due to the availability of Western style education built by American missionaries in the Tamil dominant Jaffna peninsula during the colonial era.
-The overrepresentation of Tamils was used by populist Sinhalese politicians to come to political power by promising to elevate the Sinhalese people.
-The pro-Sinhalese nationalist Freedom Party came to power in 1956 promising to make Sinhala, the language of the majority Sinhalese people, the sole official language.
-This Sinhala only policy was opposed by the Tamil Federal party which conducted a nonviolent sit-in protest on June 5, 1956, in front of the parliament in Colombo, the capital city.
-About 200 Tamil leaders and politicians took part in this protest.

 Gal Oya settlement scheme

-Gal Oya settlement scheme was begun in 1949 to settle landless peasants in formerly jungle land.
+Gal Oya settlement scheme began in 1949 to settle landless peasants in formerly jungle land.
 Gal Oya river in the Eastern province was dammed and a tank was created with 40,000,000 acre of irrigated land.
 In 1956 the settlement had over 50 new villages where over 5,000 ethnic Tamil, Muslim, Indigenous Veddha and Sinhalese were settled.
 The Sinhalese were approximately 50% of the settlers.
 Sinhalese and others were spatially separated from each other as Sinhalese were settled at the more productive headwaters of the Gal Oya tank and the Tamils and Muslims at the down rivers closer to their former native villages.
-Settlement of large number of Sinhalese peasants in what Tamil nationalists considered their traditional Tamil homeland, was a source of tension within the settlement area.
+Settlement of large number of Sinhalese peasants in what Tamil nationalists considered their traditional Tamil homeland was a source of tension within the settlement area.

+Sinhala Only Act

+By 1956, 50% of clerical jobs were held by Tamils, although they were a minority of the country's population.
+This was partly due to the availability of Western style education built by American missionaries in the Tamil dominant Jaffna peninsula during the colonial era.
+The overrepresentation of Tamils was used by populist Sinhalese politicians to come to political power by promising to elevate the Sinhalese people.
+The pro-Sinhalese nationalist Freedom Party came to power in April 1956 promising to make Sinhala, the language of the majority Sinhalese people, the sole official language.